Car heating system: how it works

 .
 Doors that direct the air flow to different vents are called mode doors

 If the air blowing from the vents is not hot enough, the first thing to check is the coolant level in the overflow bottle (see the owner's manual for your car).

 Normally, the coolant level should be between Min and Max marks in the coolant expansion bottle.

-If you want to top up the coolant yourself, don't open the cooling system cap when the engine is hot as the coolant is under pressure.
+If you want to top up the coolant yourself, don't open the cooling system cap when the engine is fully warmed up, as the coolant is very hot and can spray out under pressure.
 Check the precautions and instructions on how to do it in the owner's manual.
 Dealership mechanics typically top up the coolant in the overflow bottle during regular oil changes.

 If the density is not within specs or the coolant appears to be dirty in the expansion bottle, your mechanic may recommend flushing the cooling system and the heater core, as the heater core could be partially clogged up.
 This problem is not uncommon in older high-mileage cars.
 Flushing a cooling system in a car costs from $140 to $250.

 A thermostat that is stuck open can also cause long warm up times, however, in most cars, the Check Engine light comes on if the thermostat is stuck open.

 Another symptom of a stuck-open thermostat is when the engine temperature drops below normal when driving on a highway.

 If there is a lack of air flow from the vents even at full blower motor speed, the cabin filter must be checked.
 A dirty cabin filter can restrict the air flow in the HVAC system.
 Normally, when the temperature is set to "Hot" and the engine is fully warmeed up and running, the air from the vents should be very warm regardless of the vehicle speed.